 Because of the developed nature of the study area, terrestrial wildlife is not relatively abundant except for resident and seasonal migratory bird species.
 Various waterfowl and other migratory species may use the river and associated riparian habitats on a seasonal basis.
-Most common wildlife species are tolerant of human activity and have adapted to living in developed areas.
+Most wildlife species present are tolerant of human activity and have adapted to living in developed areas.